cytwyatt/cytwyatt.github.io/_posts/2025-11-06-enhanced-sampling3.md

 This observation motivates the idea of **Replica Exchange (RE)**, also known as **Parallel Tempering**.
 The key idea is that, instead of running a single simulation at a low temperature (which easily gets trapped but is of our primary interest), we **run multiple replicas** of the system at **different temperatures** simultaneously where high-temperature replicas can explore the configuration space more freely.
 By **occasionally exchanging configurations** between replicas, we allow the low-temperature systems to escape local minima and achieve proper sampling across the entire configurational space.

 I will not go into too much detail about Replica Exchange in this post.
-Instead, let’s recall from the previous discussion that **importance sampling** allows us to sample from a simpler distribution and still recover the original target distribution through reweighting.
+Instead, let's recall from the previous discussion that **importance sampling** allows us to sample from a simpler distribution and still recover the original target distribution through reweighting.
 Could this idea help us here as well?
-For the proposal distribution, we will use the **well-tempered distribution** $p^{\mathrm{WT}}$, which aims to broaden the equilibrium distribution:

 $$
 p^{\mathrm{WT}} \propto [p]^{1/\gamma},